DblNbKA/search-for-mistakes-in-python/README.md

 # search-for-mistakes-in-python
-a piece of code that will help you look for grammatical errors and display their correction options in English
+A piece of code that will help you look for grammatical errors and display their correction options in English

 A piece of code that will help you look for grammatical errors and display corrective options in English.